 |Homeowner w/ Multi-Policy||$138|

 Unless your child is of driving age, simply having a kid won’t impact your premium.
-However, if you upgrade your two-door sedan to a minivan with additional coverage, your insurance premium can change.
-If you were to trade-in your Honda Civic (car) for a Honda Odyssey (minivan) in order to accommodate extra kiddos, you can expect the average annual premium to drop by $210.
-If minivans aren’t your thing, you can still expect your premium to decrease by an average of $139 when you switch your car for a family-friendly SUV.
+However, if you upgrade your two-door sedan to a minivan with additional coverage, your insurance premium might change.
+If you were to trade-in your Honda Civic (car) for a Honda Odyssey (minivan) in order to accommodate kids, your average annual premium would drop by $210.
+If minivans aren’t your thing, you can still expect your premium to decrease by an average of $139 when you swap out your car for a family-friendly SUV.